raspberrypilearning/make-crumble-robot-head/en/step_3.md

 ![Horn rotation range](images/prepareServo_hornFlat1.png)

-And rotate freely 180° to horizontal on the other side without being able to go beyond these positions as it would start hitting the inside of your box.
+And rotate freely 180° to horizontal on the other side without being able to go beyond these positions, as it would start hitting the inside of your box.

 ![Horn rotation range](images/prepareServo_hornFlat2.png)